 With my host parent it's like my home away from home.
 It gives me a chance to bond and create new relationships.

-DCFYI will prepare and support you with training, support group meetings, and one-on-one advice.
-You’ll be part of a wonderful community of volunteers who share lessons learned and support each other.
+You’ll be part of a wonderful community of volunteers who share lessons learned and support one another.

 Host parents welcome a teen into their home at least two weekends a month for four months.

-Host parents commit to fully integrating the teen into their family life for visits and meeting the youth’s needs while he or she is visiting.
-Many hosts and youth keep in regular contact between weekend visits.
+Host parents fully integrate the teen into their family life for visits and meeting the youth’s needs while he or she is visiting.
+Most hosts and youth keep in regular contact between weekend visits.

 Family & Youth Initiative host parents must: